-It is assumed that emp_ID and epf_ID contains same data.
-The relationship created between these tables is through emp_ID and epf_ID field which are primary key field in their respective tables.
+It is assumed that emp_ID and epf_ID contain same data.
+The relationship created between these tables is through emp_ID and epf_ID field which is primary key field in their respective tables.

 One-to-many relationship between two tables is most common type of relationship which exists when one record in first table is related to many or zero records in second table.
 The relationship between the Supplier and Product table (in our example above) is of one-to-many type because one record in supplier table can be related to many records in Product table.
 Talking it in more general, we can say one supplier may supply many products and thus one-to-many relationship.

 One to many relationship is always created when you link the primary key of a table with non-primary key of another table.
 Often the relation between a primary key and foreign key results into one-to-many relationship.